-- 90 per cent of students in the elementary schools already have a device and access technology in classrooms.
+- 90 percent of students in the elementary schools already has a device and access technology in classrooms.

 - The Indian government envisions all the country’s children, rich and poor, studying from tablets.
 It plans to make the Aakash tablet, the world’s cheapest, available to 220 million students nationwide at a hugely subsidized price of $20, starting with college students (per data on 7/13)

 - The tablet market is predicted to see growth rates of 40 percent compound annual growth rate (CAGR) over the next five years.
 It expects 1.6 million units to be shipped this year, increasing to 7.3 million by 2016(data published at 1/13)

 - Radical Reform: June 2013.
 Dutch iPad Schools Seek to Transform Education; some of the ideas that may have occurred to Jobs are now on display in the Netherlands.
 Eleven “Steve Jobs schools” will open in August, with Amsterdam among the cities that will be hosting such a facility.
 Some 1,000 children aged four to 12 will attend the schools, without notebooks, books or backpacks.
 Each of them, however, will have his or her own iPad

 - The bidding process to purchase 709824 tablets for Mexican elementary school students has ended.
 (3/14)